DataWithMowa/Meta-Marketing-Analytics-Professional-Certificate/COURSE 1/MODULE 1/TOPIC 1/README.md

 * **The Role of an Analyst:** She explains that marketing analysts are vital because they use data to help businesses make smart choices, track how well marketing campaigns are doing, and understand what customers actually need.
 * **The Major Career Benefit:** Once you graduate from this program, you don't just get a certificate—you get exclusive access to the **Meta/Facebook Certified Job Board**.
 This connects you directly with top employers who have specifically agreed to hire talent straight from this program.

-In short, she's letting you know that the program is fully built to help you land a job as a marketing analyst once you cross the finish line!
+In short, she's letting me know that the program is fully built to help me land a job as a marketing analyst once you cross the finish line!

+---

-This transcript highlights the **booming job market** for marketing analysts and breaks down the four main types of work environments you can enter once you finish this program.
+Next, the following highlights the **booming job market** for marketing analysts and breaks down the four main types of work environments you can enter once I finish this program.

-Simply put, here is where marketing analysts actually work and what they do:
+Here is where marketing analysts actually work and what they do:

 ---